perpetualintelligence/docs/docfx_project/articles/terminal/gs/demo.md

 # Demo License
-Use the demo license for quick onboarding, evaluation, and developer training.
+Use the demo license for quick onboarding, community or educational purposes.

 ## Acquiring a Demo License
 Create an account on our [Consumer Portal](https://www.consumer.perpetualintelligence.com) to get your demo license.